 As an auctioneer and appraiser for several decades, I have seen it all as they say.
-I have come to a conclusion, that there is a difference between a collector and a gatherer.
+I have come to a conclusion, that there is a difference between a collecting vs gathering.
 This blog is not intended to pick on the gatherer, but more to inform an early collector of the pitfalls we can all fall into.

 First of all, whatever you collect, it all starts with a passion.
 If you do not have a passion for what you are doing, then your motivation will soon fizzle.